Image Image

 What's Holding You Back?

 Metalama is Simpler.
-Meta-programming at the abstraction level of Roslyn or MSIL is intricate, demanding years of experience.
+Meta-programming at the abstraction level of Roslyn is intricate, demanding years of experience.
 When approached naively, low-level meta-programming can resemble hacking and can significantly amplify complexity, especially after the departure of the developer who implemented the meta-code.

 Metalama is Engineered for Good Architecture.
 Metalama is designed to simplify development.
 It avoids offering hacks that render the code less predictable or comprehensible.
 Software development encompasses three cultures: hacking, science, and engineering.
 We identify with the last one while remaining mindful of the other two.